Algorithmic-Token/Algo_Trading_Template/README.md

-# Algo_Trading_Template
+# Algorithmic Trading_Template
 Algorithm Trading strategy.
 I will be able to have bots and trading signals to help decide on best timing for trades.
+Open to collaboration and further code suggestions.